SkyBlueCoffee/Advent-of-Code-2023/README.md

 Day 04 - Completed
 Day 05 - Not attempted (Not enough time)
 Day 06 - Completed
-Day 07 - Attempted, not completed
+Day 07 - Attempted: part one not completed
-Day 08 - Attempted, part one completed
+Day 08 - Attempted: part one completed, part two not completed